GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

     2. A communication exception (SQL State starting with "08") is encountered.

-    3. When a SQLException matches conditions defined by user, using the extension points defined by the loadBalanceSQLStateFailover, loadBalanceSQLExceptionSubclassFailover or
+    3. When a SQLException matches conditions defined by userBean, using the extension points defined by the loadBalanceSQLStateFailover, loadBalanceSQLExceptionSubclassFailover or